EIS1600/eis1600-pkg/README.md

 python3 -m venv eis1600_env
 ```

-This package can be run with Python 3.7 or 3.8, as these are version required by CAMeL-Tools.
+**NB:** while creating your new virtual environment, you must use Python 3.7 or 3.8, as these are version required by CAMeL-Tools.
+If you call the right version of Python, you should see lots of other packages being installed.

 After creation of the environment it can be activated by:
 ```shell